AswathiSasikumar/King-County-House-Sales-/README.md

 They can utilize these findings in deciding upon the movies they should create in their new Movie Studio to get maximum profit.

-The datasets from the popular movie datasets were used for the analysis mainly:
+The datasets from the popular movie datasets were used for this analysis mainly:

 * IMDB
 * BOX Office MOJO